 1. Preheat the oven to 350 degrees F.

 2. Mix together the butter and granulated and powdered sugar until they are just combined.
 Add the vanilla.
-In a medium bowl, sift together the flour and salt, then add them to the butter-and-sugar mixture.
+In a medium bowl, sift together the flour, cornstarch and salt, then add them to the butter-and-sugar mixture.
 Mix on low speed until the dough starts to come together.

 3. Separate the dough into three equal sized balls.
 Carefully add food coloring to make one ball yellow and one ball orange.